t3nsor/quora-backup/README.md

 ## Installation

+You need Python 3, version 3.2 or higher, with the `html5lib` library installed.
+Pick up a copy [here](https://github.com/html5lib/html5lib-python).

-The scraper is only known to work on Linux.
+This software is only known to work on Linux.
 It can probably be made to work in Windows too, but I haven't tried it.
 Patches welcome.

-No installation is required.
+No installation is required, but make sure that `converter.py` and `crawler.py` are executable.
+(Or you can just run them by invoking `python3` explicitly.)

 ## Basic usage: downloading all your answers